AxelKrypton/Git-crash-course/README.md

 Knowing most of git commands, it is now time to bring our git usage to another level.
 A very common branching pattern is here introduced and some common situation discussed.

+## Note about LaTeX compilation

+If you wish to compile LaTeX source code, the `TeXnicalities` package and the used beamer theme are needed and can be found [here](https://github.com/AxelKrypton/TeXnicalities).